KeyframeFace: Language-Driven Facial Animation via Semantic Keyframes: KeyframeFace Method

-Our LLM-based text-driven facial animation generation method aims to synthesize temporally coherent facial expression animations from arbitrary natural language descriptions.
-Formally, given textual input $\mathcal{T}$ describing facial expressions, emotions, behaviors, or any related content, our goal is to generate an ARKit blendshape parameter sequence $A_{seq} = \{A_1, A_2, \dots, A_n\}$, where each $A_t = [a_1, a_2, \ldots, a_{61}]^T \in [-1,1]^{61}$ represents the 61-dimensional ARKit coefficient vector at timestep $t$.
-This task poses dual challenges in semantic understanding and temporal modeling.

-To address this problem, we propose a LLM-based text-driven facial animation framework that decomposes the complex semantic-to-parameter mapping into two complementary stages.
-As illustrated in~\cref{fig:pipeline}, the first stage (Input Standardization,~\cref{subsec:input_standardization}) employs an LLM-based keyframe analysis module to transform diverse user input into unified and structured keyframe description formats.
-The second stage (Text-to-Animation,~\cref{subsec:text_to_animation_model}) generates corresponding ARKit parameter sequences through fine-tuned LLMs based on keyframe descriptions, enabling precise and interpretable text-to-facial animation synthesis.
-Unlike previous approaches that rely on predefined emotion categories, the proposed method supports free-form textual control while ensuring temporal coherence through a keyframe-guided generation mechanism.
+In this section, we propose KeyframeFace, a two-stage framework that transforms arbitrary natural language descriptions into ARKit blendshape keyframe sequences (formalized in~\Cref{subsec:problem_formulation}).
+As illustrated in~\Cref{fig:pipeline}, the first stage (Input Standardization,~\Cref{subsec:input_standardization}) converts diverse user inputs into unified keyframe descriptions.
+The second stage (Text-to-Animation,~\Cref{subsec:text_to_animation_model}) generates corresponding ARKit parameter sequences through fine-tuned LLMs based on keyframe descriptions.